The Moon Supreme, chapter 41

 “Have you seen a girl from the Moon Tribe?” the soldiers queried.

 The girl’s gaze briefly flicked towards Lina, and she noticed her scared face, which revealed that the soldiers were talking about her.
 ‘Moon Tribe?
-She’s not a fairy?’ she pondered, a rush of alarm flooding her thoughts.
+She’s not a fairy?’
+A rush of alarm flooded her thoughts.

 In her hidden sanctuary, Lina heard the conversation, her heart pounding hard.
-‘I’m dead… I’m totally screwed,’ her thoughts raced.
+‘I’m dead… I’m totally screwed.’

 ‘But she seems so harmless,’ the fairy girl contemplated.
 An unspoken understanding flickered between them, transcending words.
 “I think I might’ve noticed something unusual in that direction,” she calmly stated.
 With her index finger, she gestured in the opposite direction.

-The fairy soldiers nodded appreciatively, their gleaming armor reflecting fractured beams of light as they turned, following the indicated path.
+The fairy soldiers nodded, their gleaming armor reflecting fractured beams of light as they turned and followed the path.

 Once they left, Lina was perplexed by the fairy girl’s kindness despite their supposed enmity.